 The company also continues to supply the film, television and theatrical world; with Perkins’ fabrics being successfully used in films such as The Last Emperor , Anne of The Thousand Days , Robin Hood, Prince Of Thieves, the Channel 4 documentary on The Six Wives Of Henry VIII and recently in the highly acclaimed BBC production of Wolf Hall.
 They have also featured in performances at The Royal Opera House, The National Theatre, The Royal Shakespeare Theatre, Shakespeare’s Globe, Opera North and Scottish Ballet.

 With the decision to move out of London in 1988 the firm is now far removed from its Shoreditch origins and M Perkins & Sons Ltd today may appear to bear little resemblance to the tiny trimming manufacturer of 1812.
 Manufacturing techniques have obviously developed enormously; power looms, now capable of producing vast quantities of fabric at speed, have replaced the old hand shuttle Jacquard looms.
 Even more recently the advent of computers and the Internet has had a striking impact on the way all firms do business.
-However what is perhaps most striking of all are the examples of continuity throughout what is now almost 200 years of trading.
+However what is perhaps most striking of all are the examples of continuity throughout what is now over 200 years of trading.
 M Perkins & Sons still produce the tassels and trimmings that were first made by the original William Perkins (b 1780) at Curtain Road.
 Many of the designs from the 1870s are still produced, such as the Winchester brocade which remains one of the company’s most popular fabrics.
 The family aspect of the firm also continues to be preserved, with John Woolvett’s son, Matthew, joining the company in 2001, as M Perkins & Sons Ltd maintains its long tradition of producing textiles, trimmings and fringes of fine quality design and construction.